AnupamShukla100/Expense-Tracker/README.md

 # Expense-Tracker
-This is AI finance expense tracker made with next js. this is made with thw help of react  mongodb nodejs.
+This is AI finance expense tracker made with next js. this is made with thw help of react  mongodb nodejs.....